Lu1s16/EDD_1S2023_PY_202010814/EDD_Proyecto1_Fase2/manual de usario.md

 ## Login
 ![Screenshot of a comment on a GitHub issue showing an image, added in the Markdown, of an Octocat smiling and raising a tentacle.](https://i.imgur.com/Hs8GzBv.png)

-Esta pagina permite al ususario iniciar sesion como administrador o como estudiante.
+Esta pagina permite al ususario iniciar sesion como administrador o como estudiante, para iniciar sesion como estudiante debera ingresar su carnet y contraseña, en el caso de ser administrador debera ingresar "admin" como usuario y "admin" como contraseña

 ## Admin
 ![Screenshot of a comment on a GitHub issue showing an image, added in the Markdown, of an Octocat smiling and raising a tentacle.](https://i.imgur.com/25F3tdc.png)